cppcooper/DICOM-data-filter/README.md

 # data anonymizer
 This software has been developed as a plugin to run on Orthanc DICOM servers.
 This repo builds a plugin for orthanc 1.9.7.
-You can obtain a newer version by [downloading OrthancCPlugin.h](https://book.orthanc-server.com/developers/creating-plugins.html#structure-of-the-plugins) from that link or by downloading it via automation.
+You are welcome to attempt building for newer versions by replacing [downloading OrthancCPlugin.h](https://book.orthanc-server.com/developers/creating-plugins.html#structure-of-the-plugins).

 ### Table of Contents
  - [Installing](#installing)